Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: PTA Milestones

+Fig.~\ref{fig:forecast} shows the evolution of the fractional parameter measurement uncertainty, $\Delta X/X$, as a function of total S/N, where $X$ is the median measured value of the GWB amplitude ($A_\mathrm{GWB}$) and spectral index ($\alpha$), and $\Delta X$ is the corresponding 95\% credible interval parameter uncertainty.
+These uncertainties are well fit by the relations,

-Starting with the NANOGrav 12.5 yr analysis \citep{NG12p5_gwb}, we model the GWB using either 30 Fourier-basis frequencies or with just the lowest 5 frequencies.
-The choice of the lowest 5 bins is designed to avoid the GWB parameter estimation being contaminated by excess white noise in the dataset that dominates at higher frequencies \citep{NG12p5_gwb}.
-We find that the initial detection of a GWB is not inhibited or delayed by using only the lowest 5 frequency bins.
-This choice also does not affect the fractional parameter uncertainties until the signal has total S/N $\hat{\rho} \gtrsim 60$, whereupon using 30 frequencies improves their recovery.
-At such high detection significance, the GWB begins to dominate more than just the lowest 5 frequency bins, deriving greater significance and more informative constraints from higher frequencies.
+The choice of using the lowest 5 frequencies to model the GWB does not affect the fractional parameter uncertainties until the signal has total S/N $\hat{\rho} \gtrsim 60$, whereupon using 30 frequencies improves their recovery.
+At such high detection significance, the GWB begins to dominate more than just the lowest 5 frequency bins, accruing greater significance and more informative constraints from higher frequencies.
+We also find that the inclusion of \textsc{BayesEphem} has minimal effect on the fractional uncertainty of the measured GWB parameters.